-A training curriculum consisting of theoretical education, online modules, Live surgery and hands on model and cadaver training together with onsite proctoring has shown to result a short learning curve and safe implementation
+A training curriculum consisting of theoretical education, online modules, live surgery and hands on model and cadaver-based training together with onsite proctoring has shown to result in a short learning curve and safe implementation:

 - We offer the entire curriculum from theory to hands on proctoring.

-- We offer a beginners course and a more advanced course.
+- We offer a basic course and a more advanced course.

-The advanced course is aimed for colorectal surgeons who have introduced the TaTME technique but want to improve the technique, discuss difficulties and learn more detailed knowledge.
-Off course they have experience in laparoscopic rectal cancer surgery, TAMIS and are in the learning curve of TaTME.
-The course includes a difficult live case, theory and a adjusted cadaver training with male cadavers and a intersphincteric TaTME approach will be practiced or adjusted to your special needs.
+The advanced course is aimed at colorectal surgeons who have introduced the TaTME technique but want to improve their technique, discuss difficulties and gain more detailed knowledge.
+Of course, they should have experience in laparoscopic rectal cancer surgery, TAMIS and are in the learning curve of TaTME.
+The course includes a difficult live case, theory and an adjusted cadaver-based training with male cadavers and an intersphincteric TaTME approach will be practiced or adjusted to your special needs.
 An experienced international faculty will be there to guide you and discuss specific problems.

 General course information

-The TaTME course is an intensive two-day, hands on course enables surgeons to become familiar with ins and outs of the TaTME (trans anal reversed total mesorectal excision) technique.
-This requires both single port and specific anatomical and technical skills.
+The TaTME course is an intensive two-day, hands-on course enabling surgeons to become familiar with the ins and outs of the TaTME (trans anal reversed total mesorectal excision) technique.
+This requires both single-port and specific anatomical and technical skills.

-The first day is a combination of a live TaTME procedure in theatre, lectures and discussions involving technique and pitfalls of TaTME surgery.
-We focus to a small group of participants ensuring optimal feedback and discussions.
+The first day at the location VU medical center, is a combination of a live TaTME procedure in theatre, lectures and discussions involving technique and pitfalls of TaTME surgery.
+We focus on a small group of participants ensuring optimal feedback and discussions.

-The second day the surgeons will have hands-on cadaver training with proctors after a demonstration of the anatomy.
-In the cadaver lab the procedural setup, the purse string suture, the dissection and the anastomosis can be trained in fresh frozen cadavers, 2 surgeons/cadaver.
+The second day at the location Amsterdam Skills Center, the surgeons will have hands-on cadaver-based training with proctors after a demonstration of the anatomy.
+The procedural setup, the pursestring suture, the dissection and the anastomosis can be trained in fixed for life cadavers, in the cadaver lab, two surgeons per cadaver.

-A website with full accessible information and newsletters is supporting the course.
+A website with accessible information and newsletters is supporting the course.

-Co-operation with us will be an unique opportunity to exchange thoughts how new developments in technology can be translated to daily clinical practice.
-We would like to collaborate with you during substantial time which allows a reliable partnership in clinical education.
-Patient safety is primary goal.
-Introduction of new surgical technology has to be accompanied with training guidance and monitoring in order to achieve patient safety and better surgical outcome.
+Co-operation with us will be an unique opportunity to exchange thoughts on translation of developments in technology to daily clinical practice.
+We would like to collaborate with you during a substantial time which allows a reliable partnership in clinical education.
+Patient safety is our primary goal.
+Introduction of new surgical technology has to be accompanied with training guidance and monitoring in order to achieve patient safety and better surgical outcomes.